Is Nutmeg Safe? What You Should Know About This Holiday Spice

 - If you’re going to use this spice, grate fresh nutmeg with a microplane.
 Use just a pinch for flavor.
 A little goes a long way.

 Plenty of spices are great for you.
-They’re packed with anti-inflammatory antioxidants, and they make food taste better.
+They’re packed with antioxidants and they make food taste better.
 Now that we’re heading into the holidays, here’s an important PSA: There’s a reason most recipes only tell you to use a pinch of nutmeg.
 Too much can actually be toxic.

 The problem with nutmeg: My cautionary tale